alilego/store-api-springboot/README.md

 ## 🎯 Goal

 Design and implement a minimal but realistic store management backend with role-based access and clear structure.
-Focus is placed on clean API contracts, Java 17+ features, error handling, and maintainability.
+Focus is placed on clean API contracts, error handling, and maintainability.

 ---